 How to Make ISO13485:2016 Achievable, Even for Startups!

 People aren’t rushing to implement the revision, saying that they have time, but I am encouraging you to at least take a look at what’s in the revision.
-Read the standard carefully and make sure you understand it.
+Read the standard care and make sure you understand it.

 How should companies go about making the transition?
 As with many things related to quality, planning is the first step.